LD4P/arm/modeling_recommendations/measurements.md

 **Notes/TBD**

--   Rationale for a state object is not necessarily that there are other assertions to be made about it, but that a controlled vocabulary of states, rather than literal values, can be used.
+-   Rationale for an arrangement object is not necessarily that there are other assertions to be made about it, but that a controlled vocabulary of states, rather than literal values, can be used.

 -   Examples of resources with arrangements: road maps (folded/unfolded), parchments (rolled/unrolled), book (open/closed).